jacobdensford/jacobdensford.com/fell/creating-a-character.md

 ## Hirelings

 **Hirelings** are nonplayer characters (or NPCs) you can employ to carry your burdens and assist you in your endeavors.
 Hirelings have d4 hit die (or HD) with 4 hit points (or HP), one skill, and 8 equipment slots (4+HD).
-When performing a relevant test, you may add your hireling's skill die to your roll.
+When performing a relevant test, you may add your hireling's dice to your roll.

 Hirelings cost 5 coin per day.
 You may pay 5 additional coin per day to employ a hireling with a higher HD or an additional skill.
 If not paid upfront, you must roll a contest whenever asking a hireling to do something dangerous.